commaai/agnos-builder/void/PLAN.md

 - Dependencies on other services
 - Boot order requirements

-### Compile scripts
+### Compile scripts — DONE
-Current scripts use checkinstall to make .debs.
-Options:
+All needed packages available in Void repos:
-1. Modify to install directly to /tmp/pkgname/ and COPY in Dockerfile
+- capnproto 1.1.0 ✓
-2. Use xbps-src to build proper Void packages
+- ffmpeg6 6.1.3 ✓
-3. Just install packages from Void repos if available
+- libqmi 1.36.0 ✓

-capnproto, ffmpeg — probably in Void repos libqmi, ModemManager — probably in Void repos
+- ModemManager 1.24.0 ✓
-lpac — probably need to compile
+- lpac — removed (not used)

-### Python/uv setup
+### Python/uv setup — DONE
-Need to:
+- uv installed in base_setup.sh
-1. Install uv in base_setup.sh
+- Python 3.12 installed via uv (Void has 3.14 which is too new)
-2. Create venv
+- venv created at /usr/local/venv
-3. Verify all Python deps install on Void
+- 155 packages installed via uv sync

 ---